Python Data Type Conversion Tutorial

 79

-Octal is another number system with fewer symbols to use than the conventional decimal number system.
-Octal is base eight, which means that eight symbols are used to represent all the quantities.
+Octal is another number system with fewer symbols than the conventional decimal system.
+It is base eight, which means that eight symbols are used to represent all the quantities.
 They are 0, 1, 2, 3, 4, 5, 6, and 7.
-After 7 is 10, since 8 doesn't exist.
+After 7 is 10 since 8 doesn't exist.

 Just like you used powers of two in binary to determine the value of a number, you will use powers of 8 since this is base eight.